 I closed my eyes and allowed Avrille to guide my motions.
 Blind in the red-tinged darkness, I kissed every part of her I could reach without breaking our unity.
 I responded with increasing forcefulness as Avrille’s kisses became more urgent, her fingernails boring deep grooves into the skin of my shoulders.
 With a hand, I held her hips tightly against mine, and I could feel the clenching of her muscles beneath my fingertips.

 Finally, when I thought I could no longer hold back, Avrille cried aloud, and I allowed myself to join her in her swells of ecstasy, my mind, for once, numbingly thoughtless and filled only with splashes of colour and light.
-I felt as though my heart would burst as years and years of emotion broke forth in those few eternal moments of unadulterated bliss.
+I felt as though my heart would burst as years and years of supressed emotion broke forth in those few eternal moments of unadulterated bliss.

 When it was over, I collapsed on top of Avrille and gulped shuddering breaths of the hot air between her neck and the pillow.
 Avrille ran her fingers through my hair with a gentleness that was almost unbearable as my skin tingled from sensory overload.
-I raised my head and looked at Avrille, who was laying with her eyes closed and a contented smile on lips.
+I raised my head and looked at Avrille, who was lying with her eyes closed and a contented smile on her lips.
 Watching her beautiful face, I was so happy that I started to laugh.
 She opened her eyes and stared at me quizzically.

 “What’s the matter?” she asked, lightly dragging a finger down the side of my face.

 “Nothing,” I replied, still laughing.
 “Absolutely nothing.”
 I kissed her deeply.

 I had consummated my love with Avrille, fulfilling the stipulation of the Death Wish, and nothing at all had happened.